jcarroyos/portfolio/blog/2021-01-30-infographics/index.md

 ---
-slug: mdx-blog-post
+slug: infographics-utolima
-title: MDX Blog Post
+title: Infographics at Universidad del Tolima
 authors: [jcarroyos]
-tags: [docusaurus]
+tags: [infographics]
 ---

+Since
 With a practical approach, this course presents the evolution of infographics, the workshop focus on the core questions:

 - what is infographics?